SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank.rst

 .. literalinclude:: bankprograms_OO/bank01_OO.out

+All of The Bank programs have been written in both the procedural and object orientated styles.

 .. index:: random arrival, bank05

-A Customer arriving at random
+A customer arriving at random
 -----------------------------------

 Now we extend the model to allow our customer to arrive at a random